 Gotze would double Germany’s advantage with a tap-in four minutes later, but his goal owed much to the work of Philipp Lahm, whose barnstorming run down the right put the opportunity right on a silver platter.

 Kazakhstan barely had time to dust themselves off before Germany hit them again.
 Ozil was the provider once more, pivoting on the right to deliver towards Gundogan inside the area, who did just enough to force the ball over the line ahead of his marker.

 The 22-year-old midfielder certainly was not shy to have a shot, and with half time looming, nearly added his second goal with a series of fakes at the top of the box that ended with a shot that whistled narrowly over.

 But barely two minutes into the second half, the visitors were gifted an unlikely goal when Manuel Neuer dribbled Per Mertesacker’s pass straight into a crowd of Kazakhstan players, lost the ball, and allowed Schmidtgal time to stroke into an empty net.

-And it seemed like the fourth goal would elude the Germans after an incredible sequence on 72 minutes, where Sidelnikov denied Gotze and Muller from in close, with Reus hitting the post with the rebound, and Khedira’s follow-up also touched onto the woodwork by the Kazakh keeper.
+And it seemed like the fourth goal would elude them after an incredible sequence on 72 minutes, where Sidelnikov denied Gotze and Muller from in close, with Reus hitting the post with the rebound, and Khedira’s follow-up also touched onto the woodwork by the Kazakh keeper.

 Valeriy Korobkin nearly made things interesting with a low shot that deflected out off the post, but Sidelnikov was kept busy to the very end, denying Ozil and Muller from close range.

-But finally, in stoppage time, Germany would get its fourth, as Gundogan threaded in Reus, who made no mistake and rounded off an enjoyable night for the home side.
+But finally, in stoppage time, Germany would get their fourth, as Gundogan threaded in Reus, who made no mistake and rounded off an enjoyable night for the home side.